CalPlug/python-raven/README.md

 5) The script will begin sending data to SQL after a 3 2 1 countdown.
 6) In the case that the Raven / Rainforest Automation unit is not found, the terminal will display "searching..." repeatedly
 7) If it is found successfully, then the rows of data read from the unit and added to the SQL database will display on the screen sequentally.
-8) Ctrl-Z will stop the script
+8) Press Ctrl-Z to suspend the script

-# Meter to SQL to MQTT Add-on (serverMqtt.py loggerMqtt.py)
+# Meter to SQL to MQTT Add-on (run.py serverMqtt.py loggerMqtt.py)

 1) To start the server to collect data from the MQTT broker to MongoDB, log on to the Calit2 MQTT server.
 Credentials:
 	Server Name: calplug@cpmqtt1.calit2.uci.edu